-The College of Education, Health, and Human Sciences is home to more than 2,600 undergraduate students.
-It offers a broad range of majors and minors including Pre-Health majors, service-related majors, such as Retail and Consumer Sciences, and educational majors, such as Special Education or Math and Science Education.
+The College of Education, Health, and Human Sciences is home to more than 3,000 undergraduate students.
+It offers a broad range of Education majors and minors such as Elementary Education, Special Education, or Math and Science Education.

 The David T. Bailey Graduate School of Education consistently receives the highest rankings among Teacher Prep Institutions in our state.
 Led by our 4-year model or our 5-year model, our Teacher Education programs prepare educators to flourish in the public education system.
 Our faculty and staff are committed to training students to teach with a social justice perspective and high ethical standards through a problem-based approach and close collaborations with current public school educators.
 Students in the LLC will have the opportunity to connect with highly skilled faculty and staff who are experts in the field.